BroTG/alx-pre_course/README.md

-My first readme for this repo
+My first readme for this repository